-Paul is currently working on Something Else for Deafinitely Theatre, which will open at Stratford Circus in March before touring.
+Paul recently designed Something Else for Deafinitely Theatre, which opened at Stratford Circus in March before touring.

-He also has work in Make/Believe, the national theatre design exhibition organised by the Society of British Theatre Designers.
-This is on at Nottingham Trent until the end of January.
+He also had work in Make/Believe, the national theatre design exhibition organised by the Society of British Theatre Designers.
+This was on at Nottingham Trent in January.
 This featured some of the costumes he designed for Deafinitely Theatre's A Midsummer Night's Dream at Shakespeare's Globe, and the set of Hard Places, which toured India in 2012.
+He also curated a smaller version of the exhibition, featuring dance-related work, for the Gibberd Gallery in Harlow.

 He has recently finished working as a freelance producer (maternity leave) for Apples and Snakes, giving him a chance to organise and support lots of exciting spoken word projects and events, including a programme of events for SPOKE, a commission for Queen Elizabeth Olympic Park.